-The system can provide a degree of protection against rain ingress.
-See sections 4.4 and 10.1 of this Comment:
+Comment: The system can provide a degree of protection against rain ingress.
+See section 10.1 of this Certificate.

-Certificate.

-Resistance to moisture Requirement: C2(c)
+Requirement: C2(c) Resistance to moisture

-The system can contribute to minimising the risk of interstitial and surface condensation.
-See sections 11.1, Comment:
+Comment: The system can contribute to minimising the risk of interstitial and surface condensation.
+See sections 11.1,